wx-chevalier/Awesome-Lists-and-CheatSheets/Web/Syntax/CSS/Syntax/CSS-Syntax-Reference.md

 * [An Intermediate Guide to Pure CSS Images](http://codepen.io/mikemang/post/an-intermediate-guide-to-pure-css-images)

-# CSS Custom Properties
+# CSS Custom Properties/CSS Variables

-* [Variable Order](http://kizu.ru/en/blog/variable-order/): Ordering a table with CSS Custom Properties and the order: property.
+* [2018-Variable Order](http://kizu.ru/en/blog/variable-order/): Ordering a table with CSS Custom Properties and the order: property.
 Mind.
 Blowing.

+* [2016-Reactive Animations CSS Variables](http://slides.com/davidkhourshid/reactanim#/): This is the concept of describing a continuous series of events in a discrete way.

 # 颜色与背景